The present benchmark was conducted on 2025-06-17 on a Macbook Pro M4

 ggplot2::autoplot(benchmark_d)

-Across all matrix sizes, {fio} demonstrates superior memory-efficiency.
-It is also faster for smaller matrices.
+{fio} is faster for smaller matrices.

 Or equivalently, multiplying the intermediate transactions matrix by a diagonal matrix constructed from the total production vector.↩︎